Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

     }

     /**
-     * When the component is mounted,
+     * When the component mounts,
      * fetch the data from the network
      */
     async componentDidMount() {